moonbitlang/core/immutable_priority_queue/README.md

 let queue2 = ImmutablePriorityQueue::[1, 2, 3]
 ```

-Note, however, that the default immtuable priority queue created is greater-first; if you need to create a less-first queue, you can write a struct belongs to Compare trait to implement it.
+Note, however, that the default immutable priority queue created is greater-first; if you need to create a less-first queue, you can write a struct belongs to Compare trait to implement it.

 ### Empty

-You can use the `is_empty` to determine whether the immtuable priority queue is empty.
+You can use the `is_empty` to determine whether the immutable priority queue is empty.

 ```moonbit
 let pq : ImmutablePrioriryQueue[Int] = ImmutablePrioriryQueue::new()